Actinomycosis is a rare bacterial infection. It causes pus to collect in the body. It may start in the:

 Certain bacteria cause actinomycosis.
 They are normal in the mouth and sometimes in the bowels.
 They get into the body through breaks in the tissues.
 Tooth decay causes infections in the mouth and jaw.
 This is the most common type.

-- Draw in saliva, food, or drink into your lungs
+- Saliva, food, or drink getting into lungs

 - Swelling in the mouth, neck, or jaw